Do Alocasia Like Humidity? (Ideal Humidity+How To Maintain)

 Before you decide if you want to mist your Alocasia, let’s look at the different opinions around it.

-You can come up with a better decision after going through the opinions of those who support misting and those who don’t.
+You can come up with a better decision after reviewing the opinions of those who support misting and those who don’t.

 Misting supporters | Misting Opponents |